aaron-h6665/How-to-Learn-Git/README.md

 3. Vim
    When you type git commit without the "-m" you will enter the code editor of Vim which is built into the command prompt.
 Vim is high-powered, but very complex.
    We don't need to use it for now.
 To escape, and make a commit, type ":wq."

+4. Git: Branches, Merges, and Checking Out git checkout -b feature - "-b" stands for making a branch.
+Switches to the "feature" branch.
+   HEAD -> feature
+   Important that you branch two branches together, there is a "giver" and a "receiver." git merge - Merge two branches together